What was your journey into the hair industry?

 I knew from a young age I wanted to finish school and get into the magical world of hair.
 I would cut anyone’s hair that would let me, even when I didn’t have any technical skills as it just felt natural.

 I remember watching the TV show Top of the Pops when Boy George came on and falling in love.
 One day I was walking and the main hairdresser in my town, Terry, swished past with a full face of make-up looking like him.
 I begged my mum for a haircut with Terry and she looked worried but let me go.
 From then, I couldn’t wait until I was 14 to get a Saturday job at the salon.

 Can you tell us about your present roles?

-What are your favourite accounts to follow on Instagram?
+What’s your favourite account to follow on Instagram?

 What’s next for you and your career?

 I’m confident 2021 will be a good year, so let’s all look at how we can be more eco-friendly, keep our mental health strong, nourish our bodies with the right fuel and appreciate our clients.
 I believe we need to look for the small things that make our world precious.
 I believe knowledge is power so my aim is to bring my passion for health and the hair industry together, and share my love for nutrition with fellow hairdressers.